roman-milk/roman-milk.github.io/hipster-chicks-love-big-dicks.md

- ****** Hipster Chicks Love Big Dicks ****** byTheTalkMan© "Yes!
+===

+"Yes!
 Yes!
 Yessuh... uh, uh, ugh!"
 She grunted, her moans becoming less ladylike every time he drove his massive shaft roughly into her squeezing cunt.
 He was not letting up, showing no mercy, his years of experience with rough, filthy sex paying off.
 "UGH!
 UGH!
 UGH!
 MASTER!
 YES!
 YES!
 YES!"

  She was no longer the one doing the work, staying in place above the older man as he fucked her roughly and without mercy.